posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 Once an issue has been appropriately classified, there are two keys ways to help out.
 One is to go through open issues that [`needs verification`](https://github.com/Microsoft/vscode-python/labels/needs%20verification).
 Issues with this label have not been verified to be an actual problem (e.g. making sure the reported issue is not caused by the user's configuration or machine).

-The other way to help is to go through issues that are labeled as [`validate fix`](https://github.com/Microsoft/vscode-python/labels/validate%20fix).
+The other way to help is to go through issues that are labeled as [`validate`](https://github.com/Microsoft/vscode-python/labels/validate).
 These issues are believed to be fixed, but having an independent validation is always appreciated.

 ### Pull requests